JannieI/canvas-workstation-V3/src/app/Installation Notes.md

 Make sure you have NPM installed version 3 or higher.
 Determine the version with
     `npm -v`

-If needed, install the new version (Ubutu):
+If needed, install the new version (sudo provides Admin user rights on Ubutu, and installs the package globally.
+If left out, it installs in the node_modules sub-folder):
     `sudo apt-get install npm`